EvolvedWeb/evowc/README.md

 ## Component Element

 Each component is created by using the `<component></component>` element.
-Each component must have a `tag` attribute that names the element tag to be used in your HTML to access this component.
+Each component must have a `tag` attribute that defines the element tag to be used in your HTML to access this component.

 Each component must also include a `<template></template>` that represents the HTML template for your component